anchore/syft/README.md

 A CLI tool and go library for generating a Software Bill of Materials (SBOM) from container images and filesystems.
 Exceptional for vulnerability detection when used with a scanner tool like [Grype](https://github.com/anchore/grype).

+## We'll be at KubeCon 2021!

+Attending KubeCon 2021 in person?
+Join us for a meetup on **Tuesday, October 12th**.

+We’ll have free swag, giveaways, snacks, and sips.
+Space will be limited, so make sure to [save your seat](https://get.anchore.com/2021-kubecon-na-opensource-happy-hour/)!

+---

 ![syft-demo](https://user-images.githubusercontent.com/590471/90277200-2a253000-de33-11ea-893f-32c219eea11a.gif)

 **Features**